halukbingol/LaTeX-Templates/bingol-template-paper/README.md

 A research paper

 ## Bingol-Template-ResponseToReviewers.tex
-A useful template responce to reviewers during the review process.
+A useful template response to reviewers during the review process.